ThalesGroup/CipherTrust_Application_Protection/pkcs11/VAE/csharp/README.md

 ### For Linux:
     /opt/vormetric/DataSecurityExpert/agent/pkcs11/lib/libvorpkcs11.so

+User can modify the native PKCS11 library path according to their platform.

+## How to enable pkcs11 interop level log
 Uncomment the following lines from Settings.cs to generate the PKCS11 interop level log
 ```
 SimplePkcs11InteropLoggerFactory simpleLoggerFactory = new SimplePkcs11InteropLoggerFactory();